Account Info

 Back to the Top

-In 2012, Abenomask led to a depreciation of the yen, and the Japanese stock market was thriving.
+In 2012, Abenomask led to yen depreciation, leading to a prosperous Japanese stock market.

 Disclaimer: Community is offered by Moomoo Technologies Inc. and is for educational purposes only.
 Read more